ZTF-Summer-School/ztf_summer_school_2024/lectures/02/README.md

 2. Follow [this link](https://colab.research.google.com/drive/1ULQ-Q6MVYWEvxq1AyKtw3RZs7hb0UTLd?usp=sharing) to the notebook.
 At the top, there are instructions for making a copy of the notebook and connecting the dataset to the Colab runtime.
+(If you happen to be looking at these instructions ahead of time, please don't follow them until Tuesday morning, as I'll likely be making changes until the last minute)

 That's it!
 Everything else will happen in the notebook.